SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/installation.md

      <summary><strong>Start the platform in the host application</strong></summary>
      <br>

      The host application provides the top-level integration container for microfrontends.
-Typically, it is the web app which the user loads into his browser that provides the main application shell, defining areas to embed microfrontends.
+Typically, it is the web app which the user loads into the browser that provides the main application shell, defining areas to embed microfrontends.

-     The host application starts the platform by invoking the method `MicrofrontendPlatform.startHost` and passing a config with the web applications to register as micro applications.
+     The host application starts the platform by invoking the method `MicrofrontendPlatformHost.start` and passing a config with the web applications to register as micro applications.
 Registered micro applications can interact with the platform and other micro applications.

      ```ts
-     await MicrofrontendPlatform.startHost({
+     await MicrofrontendPlatformHost.start({
        applications: [
          {symbolicName: 'products-app', manifestUrl: 'http://localhost:4201/manifest.json'},
          {symbolicName: 'customers-app', manifestUrl: 'http://localhost:4202/manifest.json'},